MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/application-information-and-management.md

 ### <a name="return-value"></a>Valore restituito

-Stringa con terminazione null contenente il nome dell'applicazione.
+Stringa con terminazione null che contiene il nome dell'applicazione.

 ### <a name="example"></a>Esempio